realworldocaml/book/en/command-line-parsing.md

 ### Sequences of arguments

 One last transformation that's useful is to obtain lists of anonymous arguments rather than a single one.
-We can modify our MD5 code to accept a list of files on the command-line rather than just one.
+As an example, let's modify our MD5 code to take a collection of files to process on the command line.

 ```frag
 ((typ ocaml)(name command-line-parsing/basic_md5_sequence.ml))